databricks/terraform-provider-databricks/docs/guides/azure-private-link-workspace-simplified.md

 page_title: "Provisioning Databricks on Azure with Private Link - Simple deployment"
 ---

-# Deploying pre-requisite resources and enabling Private Link connections
+# Deploying pre-requisite resources and enabling Private Link connections - Simple deployment

+-> **Note** Refer to the [Databricks Terraform Registry modules](https://registry.terraform.io/modules/databricks/examples/databricks/latest) for Terraform modules and examples to deploy Azure Databricks resources.

 -> **Note** This guide assumes that connectivity from the on-premises user environment is already configured using ExpressRoute or a VPN gateway connection.